amisu-ctr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that lists all local variable and environment variable, and functions Create a script that createes a new local variable
-7- Create a script that creates a new global Variable
+7- Create a script that creates a new global Variable 8- Write a script that prints the result of the addition of 128 with the value stored in the environmentvariable TRUEKNOWLEDGE , followed by new line